EmilyGraceSeville7cf/fish-arghandle/README.md

 - :white_check_mark: One option specification for all kind of things like help, completions and snippets.
 - :white_check_mark: Better type-safety, no need to check whether some argument in a specific range/enum or of some type manually.
+- :negative_squared_cross_mark: Syntax may be more complicated than for `argparse` and `complete`, but we are working on improving it.

 ## Introduction example